Word Gems

 E. We’ve discussed this elsewhere.
 But for our purposes here, 300 years prior to so-called Christianity becoming the state religion, what shall we say about this draconian teaching from John?

 K. John's premise is obnoxious and revolting.
 He’s saying that God is well pleased with the cultish mind – if you can call it a mind.
-All you have to do is to join hands with the Queen of Hearts and simply force yourself to “believe” something, even if rational faculties object.
+There is no such thing as meditation or rational thought.
+All you have to do is join hands with the Queen of Hearts and simply force yourself to “believe” something, even if one's critical-reasoning faculties object.

 "There is no use trying," said Alice; "one can't believe impossible things."